-- + Coffee hour/Sunday Luncheon: There is a sign-up list on the whiteboard in the parish house kitchen for those who want to provide lunch.
++ Coffee hour/Sunday Luncheon: There is a sign-up list on the whiteboard in the parish house kitchen for those who want to provide lunch.
 The entire year is listed on the sign-up pages.
-The last Sunday of the month is a Pot Luck, so plan to bring your favorite dish! - + GriefShare meets every Tuesday at 6:30 PM.
-The next session will be June 20th.
-You may contact Jo Steffy, the Group Facilitator, at 717-572-7491. - + Vacation Bible School: Sign-ups are now open on Eventbrite!
-You can access the registration link by scanning the QR code in the margin.
-We can't wait for you to join us June 26-29th for a week of bible stories, woodworking, crafts and other fun games and activities!
-VBS will run from 10:00 AM 1:00 PM.
-Spots will be limited so make sure to register your kiddos today! - + Lavender Class: Hope Hill Lavender Farm will be hosting a lavender want making class on Saturday, July 8th at 10:00 AM.
+The last Sunday of the month is a Pot Luck, so plan to bring your favorite dish!

++ GriefShare meets every Tuesday at 6:30 PM.
+The next session will be on June 27th.
+You may contact Jo Steffy, the Group Facilitator, at 717-572-7491.

++ Lavender Class: Hope Hill Lavender Farm will be hosting a lavender want making class on Saturday, July 8th at 10:00 AM.
 There will only be room for 20 participants!
 Ticket fee will include the class, supplies, and refreshments.
 Carpooling will be arranged from St. Luke's Episcopal Church.
-For more information on this event, check out the flyer on the bulletin board in the Parish House. - + Combined Service with St. Luke's: Sunday, July 9th, we will be hosting a combined service with St. Luke's and outdoor BBQ picnic following! - + Help, Healing and Hope: Phase 1 of the campaign, Help, Healing and Hope, ended up abolishing a total of \$1,219,515.27 amount of debt for 975 people in state of Pennsylvania!
-We will continue to host this as a ministry for our neighboring churches in two dioceses. - + Membership Update Survey: In an effort to minister to the parishioners of Hope Church most effectively, we are working through and updating our membership records and the contact information that we have on file.
+For more information on this event, check out the flyer on the bulletin board in the Parish House.

++ Combined Service with St. Luke's: Sunday, July 9th, we will be hosting a combined service with St. Luke's and outdoor BBQ picnic following!

++ Membership Update Survey: In an effort to minister to the parishioners of Hope Church most effectively, we are working through and updating our membership records and the contact information that we have on file.
 A simple, digital survey has been created that you may fill out to help update us on current contact preferences, birthdays and important anniversaries, and areas that you are interested in getting involved here at Hope Church!
 You may access it by scanning the QR code!
 Thank you for helping us update our records!